Walter Gross (politician): Life and career

 Historian Dan Stone explains that as a key leader on Nazi racial policies, the "task of making racial propaganda simple and consistent fell to Walter Gross".
 Echoing Stone's comments, historian Wolfgang Bialas likewise quipped that Gross was "entrusted with the racial education of Germans, who should from that point on be encouraged to develop biased biological sentiments".
 In this role, Gross promulgated the message of Aryan procreation to German women explicitly, evidenced by a speech he gave on 13 October 1934.
 (Note: The contents of the speech Gross delivered to a women’s meeting at the Gau party rally in Cologne can be viewed at the following webpage: "National Socialist Racial Policy: A Speech to German Women".)
 Also in 1934, Gross published his fanatically antisemitic book, Rasse und Politik (Race and Politics).
 Gross insisted that human inequality itself was a "fact of nature" and notions of "human equality stood in contrast" to it.
 (Note: These comments were shared by Gross in 1934.
 See: Walter Gross, ″Der Rassegedanke des Nationalsozialismus,″ Der Schulungsbrief, vol. 1 (1934) no. 2, pp. 6–20; p.
 14 here.)
 Instead of focusing on the racial value of each individual, Gross made the Volkskörper or "racial body" the "measurement of social value and worth" and enthusiastically contended it was the "voice of the blood streaming through history" that would be a counterweight to Jewish ideals of effete democracy.

 Unlike some Nazi racial ideologues who idealized Germany's distant Nordic relatives, Gross recommended caution with this theory, so as not to alienate or cause feelings of inferiority with the German population in any way.
 Over time, he signaled for the racial anthropological theories associated with Nordicism to "adopt a lower public profile", while hereditary psychology gained comparative favor regarding inherited characteristics along with evolutionary biology and human genetics.

 Gross participated in a meeting at the NSDAP Supreme Party Court in Munich during December 1934 along with other Nazi authorities on genealogical and racial matters.
-This late 1934 meeting included: Dr. Rudolf Kummer from the Bavarian State Ministry for Instruction and Education, the leader and founder of the Reich Association of Kinship Researchers and Heraldists, Achim Gercke, the leader of the National Socialist German Doctors' League, Gerhard Wagner, and the General Commissioner for Medical and Health Service, Dr. Karl Brandt, who was ultimately responsible for overseeing the T4 extermination program (Note: Brandt worked with Philipp Bouhler on this Nazi endeavor.); this assemblage of "experts" was called together to establish the Nazis' fundamental position on "racial policy".
+This late 1934 meeting included: Rudolf Kummer from the Bavarian State Ministry for Instruction and Education, the leader and founder of the Reich Association of Kinship Researchers and Heraldists, Achim Gercke, the leader of the National Socialist German Doctors' League, Gerhard Wagner, and the General Commissioner for Medical and Health Service, Karl Brandt, who was ultimately responsible for overseeing the T4 extermination program (Note: Brandt worked with Philipp Bouhler on this Nazi endeavor.); this assemblage of "experts" was called together to establish the Nazis' fundamental position on "racial policy".
 To this end, Gross played an important role "in the formulation of both the eugenic legislation and the Nuremberg racial laws" enacted by the Nazi regime.